sepp2k/TeSSLa-mirror/README.md

   -o, --outfile <value>    Write the generated docs to the given file instead of stdout
   <files>                  The TeSSLa files for which to generate documentation

-Command: compile
+Command: compile [options] <tessla-file>
 Compile TeSSLa specifications to Scala
   <tessla-file>            The file containing the Tessla specification
-  -o, --out-file <value>   Path to the output file
+  -o, --out-file <value>   Path to the output file.
+If not specified source is printed to stdout.
   -j, --jar-file <value>   Compiles Scala code to a jar file which is created at the given location.
 No source output is generated
 ```